RandSohail/react-ts/README.md

 # react-ts
-This is a template code using react with typescript, eslint and prettier
+This is a template repo using react with typescript, eslint and prettier